kataw/kataw/README.md

 **WIP**

-Kataw is a javascript toolchain with high focus on performance, and it's main goal is to unify functionality that has previously been separate tools.
+Kataw is a JavaScript toolchain that aim to unify functionality that has previously been separate tools.
+It features everything from low-level CST manipulation with a better control than any AST can offer to tools like linting, code analyzes, transform, and minification.

 <!-- vscode-markdown-toc -->
 * [CST nodes](#CSTnodes)